How to Install Modsecurity 2, OWASP CRS with Apache on Ubuntu 22.04 or 20.04

 sudo systemctl restart apache2

 OWASP CRS offers numerous options, and its default settings provide immediate protection for most servers without negatively impacting legitimate visitors or SEO bots.
-This section will cover some key areas, but exploring the configuration files thoroughly is recommended to understand all the available options.
+This section will cover some key areas, but it is recommended that you explore the configuration files thoroughly to understand all the available options.

 Begin by opening your crs-setup.conf file: